SaifSalah/golang_api/README.md

 ﻿# golang_api

-this is small rest api with golang just for learning purpose and practice, trying to write everything without framework to get things more clear
+this is small rest api with golang just for who want to learn how things works in golang as web development , trying to write everything without framework to get things more clear

 now we have only 2 routes to get all accounts in db table & /account/{id} route will check if method is GET will return recored from db by ID and if DELETE then will call handleDeleteAccount method to delete recorde from db
 ```